NixOS/nix-pills/pills/06-our-first-derivation.md

 [...]
 ```

-I remind you, inside strings it's possible to interpolate Nix expressions with `${...}`:
+A reminder that it is possible to interpolate Nix expressions with `${...}` inside strings:

 ```console
 nix-repl> "${d}"